Last updated on August 3rd, 2018 at 04:32 pm

 Teacher job applicant, talking about her weaknesses

-If things do not go as planned, or if there are problems in the classroom, I often consider it a personal failure, and it affects me negatively in job.
+If things do not go as planned, or if there are problems in the classroom, I often consider it a personal failure, and it affects me negatively in my work.
 But I am aware of this weakness, and I try to improve, try to set some boundaries and keep some distance.
 It is not easy for me, but I can honestly say that I have improved over the years.

 Woman applying for a managerial position